Blog Legally: 5 Legal Pages Your Website MUST Have

 The same can be said about the template that comes with WordPress.

-I advise you to use PrivacyPolicies.com to create your legal pages, which is a legal online service to create your website’s legal pages.
+I advise you to use PrivacyPolicies.com to generate your legal pages, which is a legal online service to create personalized legal pages for websites.

-Also, PrivacyPolicies.com don’t do templates at all!
+Also, PrivacyPolicies.com doesn’t do templates at all!
 Every single legal document they generate is unique, built around the information you provide them.
-They consider many factors such as your industry, in which country you operate and the technology you use to make sure that your Privacy Policy has you covered as much as possible!
+They consider many factors such as your industry, in which country you operate, and the technology you use to make sure that your Privacy Policy has you covered as much as possible!

 1. Privacy Policy